Phileosopher/commonplace/computers-speakersmic.md

 Depending on [the standards used](standards-computers.md), the electromagnetic waves can come from analog electrical pulses or digital electrical signals.

+To synchronize these standards across everything, the pitch has been [standardized](standards-computers.md) at 440 Hz for the A note above middle C.

+- This was at least somewhat arbitrary as Germany's standard, and the standard could have been 435 Hz if France's preference took precedence, or ranged anywhere from 433-455 if Great Britain had had control.
+- There is some debate about the "purity" of 432 Hz because it's supposed to be the resonance of the heart.
+However, there is no hard evidence for it.
+Lower tones definitely create a more calming effect, but going down to bass would then be the [holistic solution](body-health-treatments.md).

 The oldest sound capture devices directly encoded the waveform, but computers will now [calculate](math-cs.md) a [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) to encode the data.
 Once it's encoded, it can then be saved to [memory](computers-memory.md) or transmitted [over a network](networks-cs.md).
 This can either be by measuring the relative density of sound waves compared to before and after it (pulse-density modulation, or "PDM") or the absolute measurement of sound waves relative to a fixed point (pulse-code modulation, or "PCM").

 Speakers are either passive (without internal amplification abilities) or amplified (and often with their own volume control).